Lord-Jerry/digit2Word/README.md

 ## Description

-Most times when trying to send money with mobile bank apps, we do make mistakes of sending more than we intended to.
+Most times when trying to send money with mobile bank apps or web apps, we do make mistakes of sending more than we intended to.
 For example sending 10000.00 instead of 1000.00.